chetan466/EventHub/README.md

 2. Navigate to the project directory
 3. Open `index.html` in your web browser

-No build process or server setup required - it's a pure frontend application!
+No build process or server setup required - it's a pure frontend application

 ##  Project Structure